hexinfra/gorox/README.md

 ===========

 Gorox is fast.
-You can use your favorite HTTP benchmarking tool (like wrk) to perform a benchmark against the following URLs:
+You can use your favorite HTTP benchmarking tool (like wrk) to perform a benchmark against these URLs (ensure your local gorox is running):

   * http://localhost:3080/bench
   * http://localhost:3080/bench.html

+If you have two machines connected with a fast network, you can run gorox at one machine and run wrk at the other.

 Generally, the result is about 80% of nginx and slightly faster than fasthttp.